juanbkm/donor2019/content/nonsovereign-cofinancing/nonsovereign-cofinancing.md

 {{< dr-sf-nsov-projects >}}

-ADB’s Strategy 2030 sets a cofinancing target ratio<sup>[3](./nonsovereign-cofinancing/#3)</sup> of 2.5, which translates to $2.50 of cofinancing for every $1.00 of ordinary capital resources (OCR) deployed for private sector operations.
+ADB’s Strategy 2030 sets a cofinancing target ratio<sup>[3](./nonsovereign-cofinancing/#3)</sup> of $2.50 for every $1.00 of ordinary capital resources (OCR) deployed for private sector operations.
 In 2019, the cofinancing ratio was 1.5; every $1.00 of ADB’s own funds was matched by $1.50 cofinancing.
 Steady progress toward this goal is underway as ADB continues to work on projects with the private sector.

 {{< dr-sf-chart-nso-cofin >}}

 ### Cofinancing by Product

-With Strategy 2030 aiming for a 2.5 cofinancing ratio, cofinancing becomes more crucial to nonsovereign operations, and ADB relies on its full suite of financing products to meet the S2030 target and achieve scale.
-These cofinancing products—including lending instruments, credit enhancement products, risk transfers,blended finance structures, and funding platforms—can be categorized as short- or long-term.
+ADB relies on its full suite of financing products to meet the S2030 target and achieve scale.
+These cofinancing products—including lending instruments, credit enhancement products, risk transfers, blended finance structures, and parallel cofinancing—can be categorized as short- or long-term.

-Short-term cofinancing has a turn-around time of 140 days.
+Short-term cofinancing has tenor of less than one year.
 Of the $6.97 billion nonsovereign cofinancing in 2019, about $3.56 billion came from short-term cofinancing (through the ADB’s trade finance program and supply chain finance program) while $3.41 billion were long-term cofinancing through a range of financial products.
 The long-term cofinancing was against ADB’s own nonsovereign financing commitment of $2.4 billion (net of risk transfers).<sup>[4](./nonsovereign-cofinancing/#4)</sup>

 {{< dr-sf-chart-svl >}}